rafgraph/detect-it/README.md

 - **Size**
   - This can be determined using media queries, for example `(max-width: 600px)`, either applied via CSS or in JavaScript by using something like [`react-media`](https://github.com/ReactTraining/react-media).
 - **Capabilities**
   - This is what **Detect It** is for - knowing at render time what the capabilities of the device are.
-There are a number of ways that you could use `deviceType` or `primaryInput` to optimize the UX for the capabilities of the device, however, in most cases I've found it makes sense to just use `primaryInput` and optimize the UX for `mouse` or `touch`, while ensuring that the app is still usable by both inputs.
+There are a number of ways that you can use `deviceType` or `primaryInput` to optimize the UX for the capabilities of the device, however, in most cases I've found it makes sense to just use `primaryInput` and optimize the UX for `mouse` or `touch`, while ensuring that the app is still usable by both inputs.
 - Putting **Size** and **Capabilities** together, one approach is to optimize the UX for 4 scenarios:
   - Wide screen with `primaryInput` `mouse`: desktop/laptop with a normal window
   - Narrow screen and `primaryInput` `mouse`: desktop/laptop with a narrow window